Heart disease in dogs

 Your vet will do a thorough exam and ask a lot of questions about your dog's symptoms.
 It may be helpful to write down what you've observed before your visit so you don't forget anything important.

-The vet may also do blood and urine tests, X-rays, an echocardiogram, or an ultrasound test called a Doppler echocardiograph, which measures exactly how the blood flows through the heart, making diagnosis very reliable.
+The vet may also do blood and urine tests, X-rays, an echocardiogram, or an ultrasound test called a Doppler echocardiograph, which measures exactly how the blood flows through the heart.
+All these tools make the diagnosis very reliable.

 With acquired heart disease, the most likely treatment is an ACE inhibitor, a drug that reduces the stress on the heart (and may slow the deterioration of muscle) by reducing blood volume and pressure.
 It doesn't treat the underlying heart disease, but it does improve the symptoms.